International sanctions against North Korea

-A number of countries and international bodies have imposed sanctions against North Korea.
-Currently, many sanctions are concerned with North Korea's nuclear weapons program and were imposed after its first nuclear test in 2006.
+A number of countries and international bodies have imposed international sanctions against North Korea.
+Currently, many sanctions are concerned with North Korea's nuclear weapons programme and were imposed after its first nuclear test in 2006.
+North Korea was the most sanctioned country in the world before the Russian invasion of Ukraine.
+North Korea has had many sanctions from various countries such as the United States, the European Union, the United Nations, Canada, Australia, Switzerland, Norway, India, Israel, South Korea, and Japan.

-The United States imposed sanctions in the 1950s and tightened them further after international bombings against South Korea by North Korean agents during the 1980s, including the Rangoon bombing and the bombing of Korean Air Flight 858.
+The United States imposed sanctions in the 1950s and tightened them further after international bombings against South Korea by North Korean agents during the 1980s, including the Rangoon bombing and the bombing of Korean Air Flight 858 in 1987.
 In 1988, the United States added North Korea to its list of state sponsors of terrorism.